 or belief system, it is a scientific discipline

 the surrounding environment &

 The principles in Classical Feng Shui includes an in-depth understanding and application of the theories of Yin and Yang, balancing the Five Elements (fire, earth, metal, water and wood), East-West Compass Directions, the Solar System, and Form School to evaluate the environment.
 A compass reading is used to determine one of 24 directions a structure is sitting and facing.
 Date of construction and birthdays of occupants are required.

-Harmony is achieved based upon a set of theories and complex calculations as well as Ronda's years of form follows function design principles, artistic talent, and intuitive sensitivities.
+Harmony is achieved based upon a set of theories and complex calculations according to Classical Feng Shui as well as Ronda's years of form follows function design principles, artistic talent, and intuitive sensitivities.
 The correct positioning of appropriate colors and elements around your home and office helps you receive optimum benefits while fitting into any style and décor.

 The elemental balance works with physical aspects as well as invisible energies in relations to direction, time and space.
 Remedies are prescribed where necessary to balance the energy flow so that the environment has a positive effect on those residing within.